rogerz/wechat-menu/README.md

 # wechat-menu

-deploy wechat custom menu automatically with github and travis-ci
+update wechat custom menu automatically with github and travis-ci

 [![build status](https://secure.travis-ci.org/rogerz/wechat-menu.png)](http://travis-ci.org/rogerz/wechat-menu)

 ## Usage

-Just push a modified `data/menu.json` to update the custom menu
+Edit `data/menu.json` and push.

 ## Install

 1. fork this project
 2. switch on travis-ci in [your accounts page](https://travis-ci.org/profile) for your project
 3. replace the secure data in `.travis.yml` with your encrypted appID and appSecret.
-See steps below for details.
+See steps below for details
 4. create your own `menu.json`
 5. push the changes to github